Aleph-Alpha/intelligence-layer-sdk/README.md

 - **Best practices** - we give you access to *state-of-the-art* methods for addressing some of the most popular LLM use cases.
 You get access to off-the-shelf methods, enabling you to quickly build the first prototypes based on your primary data.
 We build on top of the best industry practices, optimizing the last bit of performance from LLMs.

 - **Composability**: The Intelligence Layer enables you to easily go from the prototyping phase to a scallable deployed solution.
-We seamlessly integrate with various evaluation methods, handle concurrency, and compose smaller [Tasks](./src/intelligence_layer/task.py) (The task is at the very bottom of this file, maybe we should rather link into the documentation (which is not yet available, I know)) into more complicated workflows.
+We seamlessly integrate with various evaluation methods, handle concurrency, and compose smaller [Tasks](./src/intelligence_layer/task.py) into more complicated workflows.

 - **Auditability** The foundation assumption behind the Intelligence Layer is to give you access to the internal states of a [Task](./src/intelligence_layer/task.py) at every step of a workflow execution.
 This enables you to easier debug a [Task](./src/intelligence_layer/task.py) and gives you more control post deployment when you want to investigate how the model replies were produced.